How to stop ransomware

 This new tactic means ransomware is spreading faster than ever, and criminals are becoming more inventive with their tactics – one of the latest examples of the type masquerades as a Pokémon Go app for Windows.

-As with all forms of malware, prevention is better than cure: only download software from trusted sources, don't open unexpected email attachments, question any new programs you don't remember downloading, and remember that if something sounds too good to be true, it almost certainly is.
+As with all forms of malware, prevention from ransomware is better than cure: only download software from trusted sources, don't open unexpected email attachments, question any new programs you don't remember downloading, and remember that if something sounds too good to be true, it almost certainly is.

-However, it's not always possible to avoid stealthy ransomware attacks – sometimes all it takes is visiting a website that's been compromised – but there are measures you can take to prevent infections, and to deal with any that slip through the net.
+However, it's not always possible to stop stealthy ransomware attacks – sometimes all it takes is visiting a website that's been compromised – but there are measures you can take to prevent infections, and to deal with any that slip through the net.

-You should already be making regular backups of your data – not only as protection from viruses, but also from file corruption, disk damage, and theft or loss of your machine.
+You should already be making regular backups of your data – not only as protection from ransomware and viruses, but also from file corruption, disk damage, and theft or loss of your machine.
 It might seem like a hassle, but it doesn't have to be.

 Also make sure you have the latest updates for all your software, to patch any newly discovered vulnerabilities.
 Check your Windows settings to ensure you receive automatic updates, and install Secunia Personal Software Inspector to identify software in need of patching.
 The first time you run Secunia PSI it will prompt you to install Microsoft Update; you can ignore this if you're running Windows 8, 8.1 or 10.

-Boost your security suite
+2. Boost your PC security

-Premium security suites often include additional measures that can stop web pages containing malicious software from even loading.
+Premium security suites often include additional measures that can stop web pages containing malicious software like ransomware from even loading.
 Thanks to generous trial periods, it's possible to get a year of premium antivirus protection completely free, so this option is well worth investigating.

-Security stalwart Malwarebytes is working on a tool specifically designed to combat ransomware, and you can try it for free before it's rolled into the company's premium security suite.
+Security stalwart Malwarebytes is working on a tool specifically designed to stop ransomware, and you can try it for free before it's rolled into the company's premium security suite.
 It's still in beta, so it's not perfect, but it provides an extra layer of security on top of your existing antivirus.

-Unlock your files
+3. Unlock your files if your PC is infected

 Alternatively, you can use the Advanced Boot Options menu (again via the BIOS) to access Windows System Restore, to restore your PC to a point before it became infected.